The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • coronary (menisco-femoral, menisco-tibial).

-With trauma, especially sports injuries, the main load occurs on the cruciate ligaments of the knee joint.
-The terms of recovery and rehabilitation period depend on the nature of the injury and the damaging factor, the characteristics of the victim's body, last from 4 to 6 months.
+In case of trauma, especially sports injuries, the main load occurs on the cruciate ligaments of the knee joint.
+The terms of recovery and the rehabilitation period depend on the nature of the injury and the damaging factor, the characteristics of the victim's body, last from 4 to 6 months.

 Cruciate ligaments and their functionality

-The anterior ligament extends from the posterior upper part of the femoral meniscus through the knee cavity, attaching to the tibia, which is part of the articular conglomerate.
+The anterior ligament runs from the posterior superior part of the meniscus of the femur through the cavity of the knee joint, attaching to the tibia, which is included in the articular conglomerate.
 Its function is to stabilize the knee joint by limiting forward movement of the lower leg.

-The posterior ligament extends from the anterior part of the bony protrusion of the femur and, crossing the joint cavity, is attached to the tibia in the posterior part.
-The ligament does not allow the lower leg to move excessively back.
+The posterior ligament continues from the anterior part of the bony prominence of the femur and, crossing the joint cavity, is attached to the tibia in the back.
+The ligament does not allow excessive displacement of the lower leg back.

 Cruciate ligament injury

-Such injuries are considered the most difficult and dangerous, requiring full treatment.
+Such injuries are considered the most complex and dangerous, requiring full treatment.
 Incorrectly selected or untimely started therapy leads to the development of lameness and persistent limitation of functioning.
-Most often, such injuries are found in professional athletes when skiing, skating, jumping, wrestling, arising from a strong blow or an unsuccessful turn, fall.
+Most often, such injuries occur in professional athletes when skiing, skating, jumping, wrestling, arising from a strong blow or an unsuccessful turn, fall.

-Severe piercing pain and a characteristic click, a sharp restriction of mobility may indicate that the ligament of the knee joint is torn.
-The victim cannot move independently, only leaning on someone.
+Severe piercing pain and a characteristic click, a sharp limitation of mobility may indicate that the ligament of the knee joint is torn.
+The victim cannot move independently, only relying on someone.

-Injury to the posterior ligament occurs with strong hyperextension of the knee or during a blow to the front of the lower leg.
-Injury to the anterior cruciate ligament of the knee is most common.
-The symptoms of this injury are included in the Turner triad, along with a ruptured meniscus and an external ligament.
+Injury to the posterior ligament occurs with a strong overextension of the knee or during a blow to the anterior surface of the lower leg.
+Damage to the anterior cruciate ligament of the knee joint is the most common.
+The symptoms of this injury are included in the "Thurner's triad" along with a torn meniscus and an external ligament.

 Clinical picture

-The knee joint, the ligaments of which have a partial tear, becomes hyperemic, edematous, painful to the touch and when trying to move.
+The knee joint, the ligaments of which have a partial tear, becomes hyperemic, swollen, painful to the touch and when trying to move.
 Blood accumulates in the joint cavity (hemarthrosis).
-The knee joint, which has a similar clinic, should not be confused with the symptoms of injury that occurred a few days ago.
+You should not confuse the knee joint, which has a similar clinic, with the symptoms of an injury that occurred a few days ago.

-A complete rupture of the cruciate ligaments causes excessive movement of the lower leg in the anteroposterior plane.
-This symptom is checked by two specialists at the same time.
-The first one holds the back of the thigh and flexes the anesthetized limb at the knee at a right angle.
-A second doctor checks the forward and backward movement of the lower leg.
-When stretched or torn, a similar sign will be negative.
+A complete rupture of the cruciate ligaments causes excessive mobility of the lower leg in the anteroposterior plane.
+Checking such a symptom is carried out by two specialists at the same time.
+The first holds the back of the thigh and bends the painless limb at the knee at a right angle.
+The second doctor checks the movement of the lower leg forward and backward.
+When stretched or torn, such a sign will be negative.

-Ligament sprain involves a slight tear of the fibers, accompanied by moderate pain, slight edema, and absence of hemorrhage.
-Limitation of motor function occurs to an insignificant extent.
+Sprain means a slight tear of the fibers, accompanied by moderate soreness, slight swelling, and the absence of hemorrhage.
+Restriction of motor function occurs to an insignificant extent.

 Diagnostics

-Determination of the mechanism of injury makes it possible to find out possible damage to anatomical structures.
-Before examining the injured knee, the doctor examines the healthy one in order to find out the structural features.
+Determining the mechanism of injury allows you to find out possible damage to the anatomical structures.
+Before examining an injured knee, the doctor examines a healthy one to find out the structural features.
 The state of internal structures is assessed using ultrasound and MRI.

 Differential diagnosis allows to exclude fractures of bones, patella, meniscus rupture.
-In case of dislocation, the bones are displaced in relation to each other, there is no possibility of motor function, there is spring resistance when trying to passive movements.
-Ligament damage is not characterized by a complete lack of movement, it is limited due to pain.
+With a dislocation, the bones are displaced relative to each other, there is no possibility of motor function, there is a springy resistance when trying to passive movements.
+For damage to the ligaments, the complete absence of movement is not characteristic, it is limited due to the pain syndrome.
 There is also no spring resistance.

-The fracture is accompanied by deformation, crepitus and pathological mobility.
-However, there are fractures that do not show such signs.
-In this case, confirmation of the diagnosis requires X-ray examination, ultrasound or MRI.
+The fracture is accompanied by deformation, the appearance of crepitus and pathological mobility.
+However, there are fractures that do not have such signs.
+In this case, confirmation of the diagnosis requires x-ray examination, ultrasound or MRI.

-In case of partial injuries (stretching, tearing), help is provided in the emergency room.
+In case of partial injuries (stretching, tearing), assistance is provided in the emergency room.
 The limb should be in an elevated position, the first few days - bed rest.
-The first day after the injury requires applying cold to the damaged area.
-The joint is fixed with a tight elastic bandage, which allows maintaining the physiological position of the limb during movement.
-It is impossible to leave a bandage overnight, so that blood circulation does not occur.
+The first day after the injury requires the application of cold to the damaged area.
+The joint is fixed with a tight elastic bandage, which allows you to maintain the physiological position of the limb during movement.
+It is impossible to leave a bandage at night, so that there is no circulatory disturbance.
 Pain relief requires the use of analgesics ("Ketanov", "Ketalong", "Nalbufin").

-The knee joint, whose ligaments require not only conservative therapy, but also surgical treatment, requires a long rehabilitation period.
-After all the same measures as for partial injuries, physiotherapeutic measures are used, including massage, physiotherapy exercises, electrophoresis with medications.
+The knee joint, the ligaments of which require not only conservative therapy, but also surgical treatment, needs a long rehabilitation period.
+After all the same measures as with partial injuries, physiotherapeutic measures are used, including massage, physiotherapy exercises, electrophoresis with medications.

-Quite often, surgery is required when the cruciate ligament of the knee has been ruptured.
-An operation to restore the integrity of anatomical structures is necessary for normal functioning.
-Surgical intervention is performed six months after the joint injury.
+Quite often, surgery is required when there is a rupture of the cruciate ligament of the knee joint.
+The operation to restore the integrity of the anatomical structures is necessary for normal functioning.
+Surgical intervention is performed six months after injury to the joint.

-A young athlete who needs to perform jerk movements with his limbs in his sport is considered an ideal candidate for this exercise.
+The ideal candidate for implementation is considered to be a young athlete who needs to perform jerky movements with the limbs in his sport.
 Older people who do not have a lot of physical activity are more suitable for conservative therapy and the use of physiotherapy exercises.

-Cruciate ligament surgery of the knee requires the use of a graft from the patellar ligament or hamstring (autograft).
-It is also possible to use synthetic prostheses, however, their use can be rejected by the patient's body.
+An ACL plasty requires the use of a graft taken from the patellar ligament or hamstring (autograft).
+It is also possible to use synthetic prostheses, however, their use may be rejected by the patient's body.

-Suturing synthetic grafts is a common procedure when the knee joint is torn.
-Surgical treatment is considered the treatment of choice in this case.
+Sewing in synthetic grafts is a common procedure when the knee joint is torn.
+Treatment with the help of surgical measures is considered the method of choice in such a case.

-Surgical practice has shown that simple stitching of injured structures practically does not provide restoration of functionality.
+Surgical practice has shown that simple suturing of injured structures practically does not ensure the restoration of functionality.

-1. Arthritis may develop 2-3 weeks after joint damage.
-The inflammatory reaction occurs as a result of circulatory disorders and the entry of pathological microorganisms into the injury zone.
-It is characterized by pain syndrome, the appearance of puffiness, hyperemia, limitation of mobility due to pain.
+1. The development of arthritis is possible 2-3 weeks after joint damage.
+An inflammatory reaction occurs as a result of circulatory disorders and the entry of pathological microorganisms into the injury zone.
+It is characterized by pain syndrome, the appearance of swelling, hyperemia, limitation of mobility due to pain.

 2. The appearance of degenerative changes in the form of arthrosis is accompanied by the formation of osteophytes, thinning of cartilage tissues.